This Is Major: Notes on Diana Ross, Dark Girls, and Being Dope

 From a fierce and humorous new voice comes a relevant, insightful, and riveting collection of personal essays on the richness and resilience of black girl culture–for readers of Samantha Irby, Roxane Gay, Morgan Jerkins, and Lindy West.

 Shayla Lawson is major.
-You don’t know who she is.
+You don’t know who they are.
 Yet.
 But that’s okay.
-She is on a mission to move black girls like herself from best supporting actress to a starring role in the major narrative.
-Whether she’s taking on workplace microaggressions or upending racist stereotypes about her home state of Kentucky, she looks for the side of the story that isn’t always told, the places where the voices of black girls haven’t been heard.
+They are on a mission to move black girls like herself from best supporting actress to a starring role in the major narrative.
+Whether they’re taking on workplace microaggressions or upending racist stereotypes about their home state of Kentucky, they looks for the side of the story that isn’t always told, the places where the voices of black girls haven’t been heard.

 The essays in This is Major ask questions like: Why are black women invisible to AI?
 What is “black girl magic”?
 Or: Am I one viral tweet away from becoming Twitter famous?
 And: How much magic does it take to land a Tinder date?